Kevinjeet/qlink/journals/Gill.md

 May 29, 2023
 Continuation from yesterday.
 I was able to fetch data from the backend and show it on website.
 Also able to check token.

+May 30, 2023
+Finish the profile card, I have the search bar functioning.